The Master's Programme in Literary Studies is responsible for the course.

 The course is an optional part of the following modules:

-The course is not available to students from other degree programmes.
+The course is available to students from other degree programmes.

-The course will be offered in the form of an examination or an applicable lecture series as agreed.
+The course will be offered in the form of an examination or possibly a lecture series.
+The course can be completed by taking a Faculty examination.

 Graded on a scale of 0–5.